 5. Hold a safe space for each other

 Create an agreement to hold a safe space for each other by asking, “Can you listen to all that I have to say, without interrupting me, please?
 After I’m done sharing what I have to share, I’ll do the same for you if you feel like you want to reply.”

 Avoid rehearsing the conversation beforehand, and instead, take a deep breath into your heart and share what’s in it.
 Share what you honestly think, feel, sense, want, and long for.
 Lean into your edge by saying what you’re most afraid of speaking and asking for what you’re most afraid to ask for.
 If you get triggered, lose your calm, or go into fear, go back to breathing deeply into your heart.
 If possible, sit on the same side of the table and get fully present with the other person.

 Stick to the facts and how you felt about it.
 Say, “When ___ happened, I felt ___.”
 Let go of the need to be right.
 Take responsibility for what is yours and be willing to admit any faults or wrongdoings.
 Let go of the story you had told yourself about the situation, how this conversation would go, and be open to seeing things differently.
 Above all, seek to listen deeply, feel connected, and empathize with the other person.

 Determine what will be the next action step or steps you’ll each be taking.
 Don’t leave the conversation until you’re clear about what will happen next.
 Ask, “What agreement can we reach?”
 Be sure to follow through.

 9. End with love and appreciation

-That night, before you go to bed, take a moment to reflect on the conversation you had, and appreciate yourself for having loved yourself enough to courageously speak the truth of your heart.
+That night, before you go to bed, take a moment to reflect on the conversation you had and about what you learned about yourself and the other person.
+Then, appreciate yourself for having loved yourself enough to courageously speak the truth of your heart.